lannntao/lannntao.github.io/_pages/about.md

 Research Topics
 ======

-My current research topics are on investigating effective methods for evaluating generative data fidelity.
-Essentially, I am interested in measuring how well a generative model emulates the real data.
-High fidelity is crucial for ensuring trustworthy outputs in AI applications and maintaining realism in generated content.
+My current research focuses on developing effective methods for evaluating the fidelity of generative models—that is, assessing how well synthetic data replicates the characteristics of real data.
+High fidelity is essential for producing trustworthy outputs and realistic content in AI applications.
+Generative data fidelity encompasses multiple dimensions depending on the domain and task.
+Specifically, my current study involves:
+1. Distributional fidelity in image generation
+2. Causal fidelity in synthetic tabular data
+3. Discriminative fidelity in language model–generated text

 Education